Get,

 10. Good for Our Skin

 Probiotics in buttermilk keep our digestion proper and thus help in removing toxins from our bodies.
-The lactic acid in buttermilk is good for our skin.
+Buttermilk is traditionally used for its soothing and cleansing properties for the skin.
+Its lactic acid content may help in gentle exfoliation.

 Buttermilk is like a magical elixir that might help to slow down the ageing process.
 By nourishing our bodies with its nutrients, it may keep our arteries flexible and ward off ageing symptoms like memory reduction, vision decline, wrinkles, and greying hair.
 Sip on buttermilk regularly and keep the signs of old age and disease at bay.